 CEZ is the largest power generator in the Czech Republic.
-In 2022, the company produced 51.8 terawatt-hour (TWh) or 61% of all the electricity in the country.
+In 2023, the company produced 51.5 terawatt-hour (TWh) or more than 60% of all the electricity in the country.
 This position is further supported by its vertical integration because the company owns mines covering its lignite needs and had a 45% market share based on number of connections in the electricity supply business as of December 2022.

-CEZ's generation fleet is stable and predominantly not exposed to growing fuel prices, with 89% of total generation output represented by nuclear (60%) and coal and lignite (29%) for 12 months ending September 2023.
-The nuclear output reached 30.5 TWh on average
+CEZ's generation fleet is stable and predominantly not exposed to growing fuel prices, with 90% of total generation output represented by nuclear (61%) and coal and lignite (29%) in 2023.
+The nuclear output reached 30.4 TWh on average over 2019-23, with a load factor well above 80%.
+Nuclear fuel costs were low at €8/megawatt-hour (MWh), including payment for burnt fuel storage.

-Lignite (27% of installed capacity as of September 2023) is sourced from the company's own mines at fixed costs.
+Lignite (27% of installed capacity in 2023) is sourced from the company's own mines at fixed costs.
 However, the generation is exposed to carbon price risk.
-In 2023, the European carbon futures traded around the €85/tonne mark on average, after reaching an all-time high of over €100/tonne in February 2023.
-CEZ expects the average achieved cost for carbon to keep growing gradually until 2025.
+In 2023, the European carbon futures traded around the €85/tonne mark on average, after reaching an all-time high of more than €100/tonne in February 2023.
+CEZ expects the average achieved cost for carbon to continue to grow gradually until 2025.
 Assuming 42% efficiency, a €1/tonne increase would translate into a roughly €85 cents/MWh increase in marginal costs, weighing on the profitability of unhedged production of lignite-fired plants should carbon prices follow this trajectory.
-We note, however, that carbon prices have been on a downward trend over the past 12 months and are currently trading at around €60/ tonne.
+However, carbon prices have been on a downward trend over the past 12 months and are currently trading at around €65/tonne.

-Exhibit 5 CEZ's EBITDA is traditionally sensitive to power prices.
-Revenue caps on inframarginal rents has affected 2023 financial performance EBITDA in CZK billions and power price in €/MWh
+CEZ's EBITDA is traditionally sensitive to power prices; revenue caps on inframarginal rents have affected 2023 financial performance EBITDA in CZK billions and power price in €/MWh